Photo by Mark Sacro

 Etihad Airways names their immense cabins in the air after their land-based equivalents: The First Apartment, and the extravagant three-room Etihad Residence.

 Guests arrive via a complimentary chauffeured car and check in at a seated check-in desk.
 Bags are handled by the porter and any “waiting” can be done by enjoying fine dining in the lounge or a treatment at the Six Senses Spa in Abu Dhabi.
 Once onboard, guests can sit at a table like they’re in a train car, enjoy a full vanity, travel bags designed by Christian Lacroix, Omorovicza skincare products, and a minibar.
-In the residence, they enjoy a private shower, double bedroom, and à la carte meals served on Bernardaud porcelain by their private butler.
+In the residence, they enjoy a private shower, a double bedroom, and à la carte meals served on Bernardaud porcelain by their private butler.
 The butler is connected to a concierge team, able to satisfy the passengers’ every whim, whether in the air or for onward plans on the ground.

 Even the cabin attendant comes dressed in Italian haute couture by designer Ettore Bilotta.
 It doesn’t get much more luxurious than this.
+Etihad Airways definitely checks all the boxes when it comes to finding the best benefits of flying first class.

 After checking in through the exclusive check-in lounge, the cabins can be arranged as a bedroom, dining room or office.